-Loose and/or frequent bowel motions.
-Diarrhea itself is not a disorder but a symptom of an underlying problem.
+Diarrhea is loose and/or frequent bowel motions.
+It is not itself a disorder but a symptom of an underlying problem.

 Acute diarrhea affects almost everyone from time to time – usually as a result of eating contaminated food or drinking contaminated water.
 These attacks normally clear up within a day or two with or without treatment.
 Chronic diarrhea may be the result of a serious intestinal disorder and requires investigation by a doctor.